canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 Voilà!
 This task reminded me to see my tests fail for the right reasons.
 Do you have passing tests?
 Do they pass and fail when they should?
 I hope they do after reading this post.

 For more tips on unit testing, check my takeaways from the book [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}) and my post on [how to write fakes with Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).
+Don't miss the rest of my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}) where I also cover mocking, assertions, and best practices.

 _Happy unit testing!_